Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/grushkin-2017-writing-signed-languages-what-for-what-form/essay.md

 This is the decisive issue.

 The necessity-of-writing argument is stronger than the alphabetic recommendation.
 The article's strongest pages justify writing.
-Its weakest pages prescribe a type of writing more confidently than the evidence allows.
+Its less-supported pages prescribe a type of writing more confidently than the evidence allows.

 ## Main critique categories